bch0w/bch0w.github.io/index.md

 I am currently a doctoral candidate at the Victoria University of Wellington (VUW) in Wellington, New Zealand, as well as GNS Science.

 Since January 2017, I have been pursuing a PhD in Geophysics, with an emphasis in Seismology.
-I jointly received a Masters of Science in Theoretical Geophysics from the Ludwig-Maximilians-Universität München and the Technische Universität München, Germany.
-Before that I received a Bachelor of Science in Physics with a minor in German Studies for the University of California, Santa Barbara.
+In 2017 I jointly received a Masters of Science in Theoretical Geophysics from the Ludwig-Maximilians-Universität München (LMU) and the Technische Universität München (TUM), in Munich, Germany.
+Prior to that in 2015, I received a Bachelor of Science in Physics with a minor in German Studies from the University of California, Santa Barbara (UCSB).

-My research interests include seismic tomography, computational seismology and seismic instrumentation.
-In my spare time I enjoy rock climbing, riding motorbikes and generally being outdoors.
+My research interests include seismic tomography, computational seismology, rotational seismology and seismic instrumentation.
+In my spare time I enjoy rock climbing, riding motorbikes and being outdoors.

 ####  Contact